-For the purposes of determining appropriate CEO and CFO pay levels for 2018, the Compensation Committee reviewed CEO and CFO compensation from peers, where available and appropriate.
-To supplement this analysis, the Compensation Committee also reviewed appropriate third-party survey data.
+For the purposes of determining appropriate NEO pay levels for 2019, the Compensation Committee reviewed NEO compensation from peers, where available and appropriate (e.g., based on an NEO's position and duties).
+To supplement this analysis, the Compensation Committee also participated in meetings with its compensation consultant regarding the compensation consultant's review of relevant third-party survey data and considered the recommendations of the CEO on NEO and employee compensation matters not involving the CEO.
+The Compensation Committee may accept or adjust such CEO recommendations at its discretion.